chronoslou/HW5/README.md

 * User will have the ability to view the timeblocks for that day
 * Each timeblock is color coded to indicate whether it is in the past, present, or future
 * The user has the ability to click into a timeblock and enter an event
-* The user has the option to save content througha button for a timeblock
+* The user has the option to save content through a button for a timeblock
 * The entry for that timeblock is saved in local storage
 * The user has the option see saved events when the browser is refreshed